Actress Mary Tyler Moore Dead at 80

 Moore continued to work in television until a few years ago.
 Efforts to capitalize on the success of The Mary Tyler Moore Show with musical variety shows in the late 1970s were met with poor ratings, as were two of her short-lived series in the mid-1980s, Mary and Annie McGuire.
 Guest spots on sitcoms included stints on Ellen and The Ellen Show, That ‘70s Show and Hot in Cleveland, which reunited her with Betty White for the first time since they appeared together on The Mary Tyler Moore Show.
 Nothing would find the fervor enjoyed by her own show, which held the record for most Emmys, with 20, until Frasier broke it in 2002.

-Moore also worked onstage and on the big screen, most notably earning a Tony in 1980 for playing a paralyzed sculptor in Whose Life Is It Anyway and an Oscar nomination in 1981 for her portrayal of a grieving mother in Ordinary People.
+Moore also worked onstage and on the big screen, most notably earning a Tony in 1980 for playing a paralyzed sculptor in Whose Life Is It Anyway? and an Oscar nomination in 1981 for her portrayal of a grieving mother in Ordinary People.
 Sadly, the role mirrored Moore’s real life, as her son Richard Jr. died at the age of 24, in 1980, when he accidentally shot himself in the head while handling a sawed-off shotgun.

 She also wrote two memoirs.
 Her first, After All, published in 1995, discussed her longstanding struggles with alcoholism.
 Her second, Growing Up Again: Life, Loves, and Oh Yeah, Diabetes, focused on her decades-long illness, which was also the basis for much of her charity work.
 Moore served for many years as the International Chair of JDRF, formerly known as the Juvenile Diabetes Research Foundation, working to fundraise and increase awareness of type 1 diabetes.
 In 2007, the organization created a research initiative in her honor, “Forever Moore,” with a focus on advancing the development of new treatments and technologies.